wingbotai/wingbot/doc/tutorial/asyncActions.md

 ## Blocking Asynchronous actions

 For fast async operations you can use blocking approach.
-You can simply return a Promise.
+You can simply return a Promise or make function async. **This approach is not recommended for production environments.**

 ```javascript
 const { Router } = require('wingbot');